nbdavis/API-mini-project/README.md

 # API-mini-project
-Using python and API do retrieve financial data from Quandl.
+Using python and API to retrieve financial data from Quandl.